hchiam/phaserGame/README.md

 # phaserGame
-Test game using Phaser HTML5 game framework.
+Test games using the Phaser HTML5 game framework.